 Web Hosting Company Ownership and History

-Ideally choose an established web hosting company with a good track record and one that is unlikely to be bought up and gutted by a larger web hosting company.
+Ideally choose an established web hosting company with a good track record and one that is unlikely to be bought up and gutted by a less ethical larger web hosting company.

 Privately owned web hosting companies are presumably in a better position to avoid being bought than publicly traded companies.

 Web Hosting Support

 The level and quality of support required will depend on the type of website and the technical knowledge of the website owner.

-For example, an outage on a personal portfolio website might be inconvenient but an e-commerce website outage costing thousands of dollars per day might be a disaster.
+For example, an occasional outage on a personal portfolio website might be inconvenient but an e-commerce website outage costing a business thousands of dollars per day in lost revenue might be a disaster.

 Web Hosting Cost

 Many web hosting providers offer introductory pricing to attract new customers but the pricing reverts to the standard rate on renewal.
 Look for hosting providers where you can purchase multiple years in advance at the discounted rate to get the best deal.

-Remember that paying a little extra for a good quality web hosting provider often makes economic sense when even one incident per year handled poorly by support staff can easily cost you more than what you thought you had saved.
+Remember that paying a little extra for a better quality web hosting provider often makes economic sense when even one incident per year handled poorly by support staff can cost you more than what you thought you had saved.